rust-scicomp/website/pages/index.md

 Registration is free, and the workshop will take place virtually so there is no need to book travel or accomodation.

 ## Proposing a talk
-The Scientific Computing in Rust 2024 workshop will feature a mixture of 30 minute talks by invited speakers and 10 minute talks by workshop attendees, as well as some interactive discussion/tutorial sessions.
+The Scientific Computing in Rust 2024 workshop will feature 10 minute talks by workshop attendees as well as some interactive discussion/tutorial sessions.

-If you would like to propose a 10 minute talk, you can do so via [the form on talk proposal page](/submit-talk).
-The deadline for talk submissions is Friday 21 June (extended from 14 June).
+Talk submissions for Scientific Computing in Rust are now closed.

-If you have any questions for the organisers (about proposing a talk or anything else), you can email [contact@scientificcomputing.rs](mailto:contact@scientificcomputing.rs), or you can ask in the [rust-scicomp Zulip chat](https://rust-scicomp.zulipchat.com/).
+If you have any questions for the organisers, you can email [contact@scientificcomputing.rs](mailto:contact@scientificcomputing.rs), or you can ask in the [rust-scicomp Zulip chat](https://rust-scicomp.zulipchat.com/).

 ## Code of conduct